 Carole Leone Treasurer Carole Leone is a resident of Atascadero, Ca. who recently retired from a pension consulting business.
 In 1984, she co-founded a non-profit organization, Transportation Research Associates, that researched the use of composites in building light-weight covered bicycles called, Human Powered Vehicles.
 She was an officer of the International Human Powered Vehicle Association (IHPVA) for several years, including at various times President, Vice President and Treasurer.
 From 1983 to 1994 she also did all of the office work and financial accounting for the family solar installation and repair business.
 Carole and husband George have been world travelers for over 49 years and visited Nepal in 1978, trekking in Chitwin and Kathmandu.
 Carole brings to the Board of HANDS in Nepal her experience for keeping financial records for non-profits for both legal reasons and to provide information for board members and donors on how funds are acquired and spent.
 Other than traveling whenever she can, her passions are world class human powered vehicle racing, and her dogs, cat and retired Arabian horse, Ria.

 Leigh Livick Secretary Leigh joined the HANDS in Nepal board in 2012 and has served as Secretary ever since.
 She also helps with the newsletter, Facebook site and events.
 She has had a passion for Nepal since first reading about the country in a National Geographic magazine when she was a child.
 In 2013 she traveled to Nepal with fellow board members Jan Sprague and Holly Naylor.
 She considers that trip that culmination of a lifetime dream and a life-changing experience.
 Leigh traveled to Nepal again with Jan in 2016 and can’t wait for her next trip.
 HANDS in Nepal is not her only volunteer passion.
 She is also very involved with I CARE International serving on the Board and traveling to Latin America to assist with vision clinics.
-Leigh has also been actively involved with the Friends of the Atascadero Library for over 16 years and continues to be on the Atascadero: Dancing with Our Stars Coordinating Committee, currently helping plan the tenth event!
+Leigh is also actively involved with the Friends of the Atascadero Library and has served on the Board for over 16 years.
+She also has been on the Atascadero: Dancing with Our Stars Coordinating Committee since the event's inception and is currently helping plan the tenth event!
+Leigh recently began volunteering as an usher at the Cal Poly San Luis Obispo Performing Arts and has already enjoyed meeting new folks and broadening her exposure to the arts.
 Over the years, Leigh and her family have hosted six AFS (American Field Service) International high school exchange students from Japan, Indonesia, Tajikistan, and Italy.
 She has traveled to Japan, Indonesia, and Italy to visit some of her international daughters and continues to volunteer with AFS.
 When not volunteering, Leigh works part-time at K.Jons Diamonds & Gems in Atascadero, enjoys spending time with her husband and college-age daughter, visiting with friends, traveling Internationally, reading, cooking, or just hanging out with her four cats.
 Oh, and if you have purchased a bar of “HANDS Soap,” Leigh makes the soap!

 Don Chaffin Don is part of the original HANDS family, having joined his son and wife in supporting Danny during his first school project.
 He has served in the past as the treasurer and can often be found at HANDS fundraisers, setting up and helping to clean up after the event.
 A local licensed contractor, Don brings his building skills and knowledge to HANDS, often advising on construction and plans.
 Don’s foreign travel experience dates back to high school years, when he traveled to Germany with AFS as a foreign exchange student.
 He lived and worked with a farming family in Bavaria and after that, returned to Europe several times to backpack around France, Scandinavia, and England.
 He enlisted in the Peace Corps in 1972 and spent 3 years serving as animal traction trainer in Benin, on the Ivory Coast of West Africa.
 Don has traveled to Nepal with his son to oversee the building of school #1 and trekked on the Everest Circuit.
 He has traveled around Baja, Alaska and Sri Lanka.
 Don still works as a builder on the Central Coast, employing four young men whom he mentors in construction.
 His hobbies are wood-work, and working on his old, green 1952 Ford pickup.